KristianColville1/mp4-url-recorder/README.md

 A file with the M3U8 file extension is a UTF-8 Encoded Audio Playlist file.
 They are plain text files that can be used by both audio and video players to describe where media files are located.
 They essentially point to the file or files that hold the requested content.

 The file can use absolute paths, relative paths, and URLs to refer to specific media files and/or entire folders of media files.
-Other information in the file might be comments that describe the contents.
+Other information in the file might comment that describes the contents.

 #### FFMPEG:

 Fast Forward MPEG

-(Fast Forward MPEG) An open source multimedia project for working with audio and video.
+(Fast Forward MPEG) An open-source multimedia project for working with audio and video.
 Based on the "libavcodec" A/V codec library and "libavformat" multiplexing framework, FFmpeg is a command-line utility that can encode and decode a variety of media formats.

 It is widely used for format transcoding, basic editing (trimming and concatenation), video scaling, and video post-production effects.